sprakash57/Algo-DS/README.md

-# Algorithm and Data Structure (AlgoDS)
+# Programming pillars

-All data structure and algorithm are hand-written.
-I learned them during the boot-camp by Colt Steele.
+It has all data structure and algorithm questions and concepts learned them during the boot-camp by Colt Steele.
+Its written JavaScript(ES6).
 Kept it here for R3(reference, revision and reading).

 ## Data Structure